Free When Food is Your Mother Webinar

 Many of us learned to disassociate from our feelings and needs from a very early age.
 If, as children, our needs were minimized (“It’s not so bad”), suppressed, edited (“You can’t be hungry – you just ate lunch two hours ago!”), or denied, we learn to eventually stop needing.
 We learn to turn them off.

 1. Safety is crucial.
-Create physical safety with grounding, regular, rhythmic self-care.
+Create physical safety with regular, rhythmic self-care.

 3. Find a compassionate witness.
-Whether it’s a 12 step group, a church group, a friend, a loved one, or counselor, we all need someone to listen to our hurts and help us process them.
+Whether it’s a support group, a friend, a loved one, or counselor, we all need someone to listen to our hurts and to offer warmth and care.

 Frustration

-This is when “frustration turns foul,” to use the words of developmental psychologist Dr. Gordon Neufeld.
-In an average day, there are many things that go wrong – the dishwasher breaks, the babysitter’s late, the bill’s overdue, the traffic’s stalled – not to mention the larger frustrations of life!
+In an average day, there are many things that go wrong – the dishwasher breaks, the bill’s overdue, or the traffic’s stalled – not to mention the larger frustrations of life.

 1. Change what you can change.
-Can you move to lower the frustration in some way?
-Do it!
+Can you lower the frustration in some way?

 2. If you can’t change the situation, move to these alternatives.
 First, as frustration is an intense emotion, your first priority is to ride the wave of the intensity without bingeing – not to explore the deep source of the frustration.
 The damage control tool from EBT, emotional brain training, is also helpful in this case.